davibarreira/Vizagrams.jl/docs/src/gallery/minard.md

 In this example, we reproduce [Minard’s depiction of Napoleon’s march on Russia](https://commons.wikimedia.org/wiki/File:Minard.png#).
 The visualization can be broken down in two subplots.
-The first contains a trail plot with the number of troops marching, and the second is the temperature variation.
+The first contains a `Trail` plot with the number of troops marching, and the second is the temperature variation.

 First, we create the marching plot, and then draw the text labels over the plot.